Really, it is pleasant to the touch

 - Akio from CLANNAD does it sometimes when he's feeling dramatic.

-- Haruhi does this herself at the end of the opening credits of her show as well in the episode "Melancholy II", rightfully indicative of her... forceful personality.
+- Haruhi does this herself at the end of the anime's first opening, as well in the episode "Melancholy II", rightfully indicative of her forceful personality.

 - In Tiger & Bunny, hair flipping◊ is one of Barnaby's many fangirl-drawing techniques.